Daphne Desser

 In Spring 2024, she taught English 311: "Travel Writing" and English 271: "Film and Literature of the Holocaust in Spain" in Seville with the Study Abroad program.

-Beginning in Fall 2024, she will serve as faculty advisor to Hillel Hawai‘i.
+Since Fall 2025, she has served as faculty advisor to Hillel Hawai‘i.

 Publications